AnyLogic

 8. Now Truck agent is fully set up.
 We need to add one more population for helicopters.
 Go back to Main and drag the Agent element from the Agent palette again and select Population on the first step.

 9. Type the new agent type name Helicopter and the population name helicopters will auto-fill.
 You can find the Helicopter 3D animation figure in the section Military.
 We want to use 2 helicopters for the turbine maintenance.
-This population lives in the same environment.
+This population lives in the same space.

 10. Helicopter also Extends other agent: Transport.
 We suppose that helicopters move with the speed 200 kilometers per hour.